Isaac Sardo Abendana: Death, testament and widow

 Abendana died on 10 May 1709, in Fort St. George, where he was buried.
 His was one of the few Jewish tombstones in the Fort to have been preserved.
-The tombstone was relocated to the Second Jewish Cemetery on Mint Street.
+The tombstone was relocated to the Jewish Cemetery Chennai on Mint Street.
 (Note: Abendana's tombstone was still preserved as of 1960.
 The Second Jewish Cemetery was partly demolished in 1934 and the tombstones were moved to the Central Park of Madras.
 In 1983, the tombstones were moved to Lloyds Road.)

 Although he appointed Pitt the trustee of his estate in his testament, the governor declined as he was about to leave India.
 As Abendana's widow was illiterate, four people were nominated to go through his papers.
 The court records describe his testament as being written in "certain characters and other numerous abbreviations" unknown to them, probably Hebrew.

 According to Professor Walter Joseph Fischel, "[t]he history of his widow [and] her "case" is discussed very extensively in the [court] records."
 In a letter from then-Governor Edward Harrison and Council to the Court of Directors, dated September 16, 1713, Harrison mentioned that a "turbulent" Danish missionary (Note: According to Julian James Cotton, the Danish missionary was likely J.G.
 Bovingh.) had contrived the widow's "escape" from her creditors to the town of Tranquebar.
 There, in 1712, she married a German Lutheran.
 Although Madras had no synagogue, Abendana's testament stipulates that if his wife were to remarry, it should be in a city with one.
 The litigation which ensured after the marriage was documented at the Madras Record Office; Fischel later said that this was a "very embarrassing scandal."